Health and Safety

 Where more than 275 litres of petrol are stored at non workplace premises then a licence is required.
 A licence may only authorise the keeping of petrol for private use, which does not include sale.
 The licence will only be granted if the PEA is satisfied that the keeping of petrol in accordance with the licence and any proposed conditions would not create an unacceptable risk to the health or safety of any person.

-The Red Guide is directed at those with a responsibility for the safe operation of facilities where petrol is stored and dispensed into vehicle fuel tanks, to enable them to comply with the relevant health & safety legislation; in particular their statutory duties under the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) Hyperlink cannot be resolved(Guidance on the risk of managing fire & explosion - The Red Guide)
+The Red Guide is directed at those with a responsibility for the safe operation of facilities where petrol is stored and dispensed into vehicle fuel tanks, to enable them to comply with the relevant health & safety legislation; in particular their statutory duties under the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) - Guidance on the risk of managing fire & explosion - The Red Guide (opens in a new tab)

-The HSE website www.hse.gov.uk/fireandexplosion/dsear.htm (opens new window) which provides up to date advice on the application of DSEAR, explosive atmospheres, the requirement for hazardous zone plans and the precautions you should take when working in these zones.
+The HSE website (opens in a new tab) which provides up to date advice on the application of DSEAR, explosive atmospheres, the requirement for hazardous zone plans and the precautions you should take when working in these zones.

-More detailed information is contained in the book, the APEA/IP Code of practice for the design, construction and operation of petrol filling stations, available from http://www.apea.org.uk/publication/blue-book-pdf (opens new window)
+More detailed information is contained in the book, the APEA/IP Code of practice for the design, construction and operation of petrol filling stations (opens in a new tab).

 For further information contact us: